tzlaine/small_wg1_papers/std_integral_constant_literals.md

 # Proposed design

-Add a UDL for each permutation of the literal suffixes in [lex.icon]/integer-literal.
-Each UDL will return a `std::integral_constant<T, V>`, where `T` is the type that corresponds to the literal suffixes, and `V` is the value specified by the characters given to the UDL.
+Add a UDL for each permutation `P` of the literal suffixes in [lex.icon]/integer-literal, with the suffix "`ic`" appended to `P` (e.g. "`ull`" + "`ic`" = "`ullic`").
+Each UDL will return a `std::integral_constant<T, V>`, where `T` is the type that corresponds to `P`, and `V` is the integral value specified by the characters given to the UDL.

+Note that the simpler suffix "`c`" (for "`const`{.cpp}") is not usable, because `c` is a valid hex digit.
+This makes us sad.

-Each UDL mandates that the number parsed is `<= std::numberic_limits<T>::max()`.
+Each call to one of the proposed UDLs is ill-formed when the number parsed is `> std::numberic_limits<T>::max()`.
 This matches user expectations when writing integral literals with out-of-bounds values, except that it turns UB into ill-formed code.
-This is almost certainly an improvement, since it happens at compile time.
+This is almost certainly an improvement, since it happens at compile time (UB is highly problematic at compile time).

-Since a UDL will never include a sign character, in order to be able to write natural-looking literals like `-42ic`, also add a unary `operator-` for `std::integral_constant`.
+Since a UDL will never include a sign character, in order to be able to write natural-looking literals like `-42ic`, we also ned to add a unary `operator-` for `std::integral_constant`.

 ## A minor limitation